BSides-CT/ctf-challenge-containment-cobol/README.md

 There are several ways of running and developing against this project.

-The first is to simple start the development container.
+The first is to simply start the development container.
 This will install GNUCobol and you can edit directly from inside Debian.

 The second is to manually install it on your systems.
 GNUCobol is available on Mac, Windows and Linux.

-If you wish to simply run the challenege use the Dockerfile in the root of the repository.
+If you wish to run the challenge use the Dockerfile in the root of the repository.

-This will create a container with Debian running, the demo private key installed, the environment configured as a shell and SSH enabled.
+This will create a container from the image with Ubuntu running, the demo private key installed, the environment configured as a shell and SSH enabled.